jabdulma/chat_demo_ui/README.md

 track message content.

 ### What about Mobile?
 With [MUI](https://mui.com/core/) the components used can easily be scaled to mobile.
-It does require some additional styling, which will come in a future update.
+That work has been done and the chat app should look great on most mobile devices!

 ### Why 2 versions of the API?
 Two reasons, one is that the Node version was written first and a slightly different version was needed for Azure.
 But also